Challenging the 4 of Cups: Tuned Out or Tuned In?

 Preface: This article is one of several in our “Challenging” series.
 The purpose of these articles is to flip the script on cards that we usually view as difficult, providing a fresh and more positive perspective.
 If this type of exploration is of interest to you, then feel free to check out the other cards we’ve tackled: The Hierophant, The Devil, Judgement, 5 of Pentacles, 8 of Swords

 Now of course, even in the context of this scene, we have to assume all of these images are symbols - metaphors for something else.
 If we applied this same scenario to the “real world”, it wouldn’t look like hands coming down from heaven.
-In actuality, it would probably look more like the mundane miracles that happen every day in our lives that go unnoticed because we’re too busy, bored or distracted to care.
+In actuality, it would probably look more like the mundane miracles that happen every day and go unnoticed because we’re too busy, bored or distracted to care.
 How many opportunities do we miss when we don’t look up?
 How many bad moods have spoiled an otherwise amazing occasion?

 In the story of the Buddha, Siddhartha Gautama, upon learning of the suffering of the world, sets off to find some answers.
 After many attempts, teachings and trials fail to produce the results he is looking for, it is determined that there is now nowhere left to go, no one left to turn to and nothing left to do.
 Siddhartha Gautama makes his way to the Bodhi tree and simply sits.
-It is finally in this space of having given up everything, The Buddha reaches enlightenment and realizes what he was looking for has been with him all along.
+It is finally in this space of having given up, The Buddha reaches enlightenment and realizes what he was looking for has been with him all along.
+But before that pivotal moment, maybe he too was the 4 of Cups.

 Buddha under the Bodhi tree from Wikimedia Commons